-The G-856AX is designed to be used with personal computer running one of the MS Windows operating systems.
-Geometrics provides its MagMap2000 software to facilitate data download from the G-856AX and for processing the measurement results.
+The G-857 is designed to be used with personal computer running one of the MS Windows operating systems.
+Geometrics provides its MagMap2000 software to facilitate data download from the G-857 and for processing the measurement results.

-A serial download cable is included with the G-856AX.
+A serial download cable is included with the G-857.
 This cable is used to interconnect the magnetometer console's front panel connector with the serial port on a Windows PC.
 When you are ready to download data from the console connect the download cable to console's front panel connector and to the PC's serial port.
 (Note: some PC computers are not equipped with serial ports.
-If this is the case, you will need to connect an adapter - e.g. a USB-serial port converter)
+If this is the case, you will need to connect an adapter - e.g. a USB-serial port converter.
+Geometrics ships a USB serial port converter with each new G-857)